aviumlabs/phoenix/README.md

 ## Recent Changes

+### 2025-08-30
+* Update latest image to Phoenix Framework 1.8.1.
+* Fix run commands.

 ### 2025-08-06
-Updated to Phoenix Framework 1.8.0
+* Updated to Phoenix Framework 1.8.0.

 ### 2025-05-20
-Igniter and Tidewave are now part of the base image.
+* Igniter and Tidewave are now part of the base image.

 See [MCP docs](https://hexdocs.pm/tidewave/mcp.html) for editor support.

 ### 2025-04-19
-New base image elixir:1.18-alpine.
+* New base image elixir:1.18-alpine.

 ### 2025-03-02